SubhamAshok/LogValidator/README.md

 2. then navigate to that folder by command: cd C:/LogValidator_CrediSuisse/LogValidator
 3. then run the program by command: mvn clean compile exec:java

-Note: JDK and Maven enviornment variables must be set in order to run the program *Sample Output*
+Note: JDK and Maven enviornment variables must be set in order to run the program<br>
+*Sample Output*
 ![002](https://user-images.githubusercontent.com/65991579/143783526-5a4b8296-cf44-412a-9856-8a753f66d1ce.jpg)
 ![001](https://user-images.githubusercontent.com/65991579/143783527-7a405eaa-9563-4dc2-917e-d7fb494d9d8f.jpg)